Almost every piece of marketing advice I see today centres around how to market your company online.

 Inside, there’s a small gift.
 Not a voucher requiring action to take advantage of it.
 Not a free taste of my client’s services, but an actual, useful, completely self-contained real world gift.

-It makes the mail package memorable and because the gift is genuine, there’s a social reciprocity built in that enhances it.
+It makes the mail package memorable and because the gift is genuine, there’s a built-in social reciprocity that enhances it.
 When the sales team phones the CEO afterwards, there’s a high degree of recall and an increased propensity to talk to us.

 So far the campaign has generated above 10% conversion rate between sending the mail pack and nailing a meeting with senior decision-makers.
 In anyone’s language, that’s a winner.